Artemijs/Portfolio/readme.md

-This is a website that will have the following features:
+This is a website that will have the following features: \n
 	* Text Editor
 	* Code saving on the server side
 	* Running your code